decorJim/Infrastructure-as-code/README.md

 # uncomment json print when needed
 - to check how a filter works uncomment the print json to see the full object

+# graph
+- if folder "graphs" is not created, created else code will crash